 Congregation, before he be lawfully called, and sent to execute the same.
 And those we ought to judge lawfully called and sent, which be chosen and called to this work by men who have public authority given unto them in the Congregation, to call and send Ministers into the Lord's vineyard."

-Although we accept the Thirty-Nine Articles of Religion, in practice We do not call our ordained Elders "priests" or "bishops."
-Instead, we have adopted a Presbyterian system patterned after the Church of Scotland and the Presbyterian Church in America (PCA).
+Although we accept the Thirty-Nine Articles of Religion, in practice, we do not call our ordained Elders "priests" or "bishops."
+Instead, we have adopted a "presbyterian" system patterned after the Primitive Baptist churches and (or) the Presbyterian Church in America (PCA).

-For many reasons, the Black Puritans, USA traces its spiritual roots to the English Baptists and to the Black Primitive Baptists.
+For many reasons, the Black Puritans, USA ("Religious Society of African American Friends") traces its spiritual roots to the "Congregationalism" of the English Puritans, the English Baptists, the English Quakers, and the Black Primitive Baptists.

-For many reasons, the Black Puritans, USA traces its spiritual roots to the English Baptists and to the Black Primitive Baptists.
+For many reasons, the Black Puritans, USA ("Religious Society of African American Friends") traces its spiritual roots to the "Congregationalism" of the English Puritans, the English Baptists, the English Quakers, and the Black Primitive Baptists.

 “Traditional Baptist historians write from the perspective that Baptists had existed since the time of Christ.” [“Baptists,” Wikipedia].